Tuesday Tip – Working German Short Rows in the Round

 Here are two DS worked on the purl side.
 (NOTE: For this photo tutorial, Since I have a flat piece, I have slid the work to the other side of the needle and brought the yarn around to the back to work the next row as a RS row, as if I had closed the last RS short rows and then continued to work in the round.)

-2) Work the second leg of the DS together with the NEXT stitch.
+2) Knit the second leg of the DS through the back loop

 Ta Da . . . a big difference from the traditionally worked DS